DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 }
 ```

 ### Publish the Dataset

 Now that we have inferred a schema for the database, We could publish our Dataset.
+This also allows Edelweiss Data to Validate the schema and also pre-compute some information about our data.

 Publishing a Dataset creates a new version of that Dataset.
 Each version after being published cannot be changed rather you can create new versions to replace earlier versions.
 As a result, we need to provide a helpful changelog message that will helps us understand what this version is about

-Code:
+**Code:**
 ```js
 const data = { changelog: 'Initial Version' };
 let baseUrl = "https://api.edelweissdata.com/datasets"